ColoradoStark/API-Server-Wrapper/README.md

    from the (free) community instances menu

-2. When you reach step 6 toward the bottom of the page there will be an advanced options menu Click that and Select File.
-Upload the file provisioner.sh
+2. When you reach step 6 toward the bottom of the page there will be an advanced options menu Click that and then click the "Select File" checkbox.
+Next upload the file provisioner.sh.

 3. Finish launching the instance.